Latent Chain-of-Thought? Decoding the Depth-Recurrent Transformer: Experiment

 \subsection{Experimental Setup for Mathematical Reasoning Without Explicit CoT}

 \textbf{Datasets.} In our main experiment, we use the synthetic arithmetic test data employed in GPT-3 \citep{gpt3}.
 Specifically, We use the \textbf{one-digit composite} task: the model is asked to perform a composite operation on three 1 digit numbers.
 For example, "Question: What is (9 + 8) * 2?
 Answer: 34".
 We use such a simple dataset for evaluation and analysis because the Huginn model only achieves an accuracy of 0.19 on the dataset.
 The dataset has in total 2k questions.
+To ensure negative results are not artifacts of errors, we later restrict our analysis to correctly answered subsets.
 In addition, we also test model's performance on the standard mathematical reasoning dataset GSM8K~\citep{cobbe2021training} which contains 8.5K high quality grade school math word problems.

 \textbf{Suppress Explicit CoT.} To encourage latent chain-of-thought (CoT), in all experiments, we suppress explicit CoT by enforcing the model to output the answer straightway using system message and four in-context examples (see \cref{app:suppress}).
 We format system message as "You are a concise and helpful assistant.
 Always return only the final answer straightway."
 In in-context examples, the final answer of the question are given as correct output without any additional token.
 Unless otherwise mentioned, we set recurrent steps to 16 for all experiments.
 So in total there are $2 + 4 \times 16 + 2 = 68$ blocks.